candypay/docs/docs/checkout/node-sdk.md

 The `create` method creates and creates a new checkout session with the required configuration.
 It takes in the following parameters and returns `session_id`:

 - `items` - An array of items which would be displayed on the checkout page.
 Each element of the `items` array is an object which would contain the `name`, `price`, `image`, `quantity` and `size` of the product
-- `shipping_fees` - An optional param which takes shipping fees (value in $USD) and add it on total cart value to charge users (we currently only support static value for shipping fees, please charge accordingly)
+- `shipping_fees` - An optional param that takes shipping fees (value in $USD) and add it on total cart value to charge users (we currently only support static value for shipping fees, please charge accordingly)
+- `metadata` - An optional param of type `object` that takes any data you would like to associate with your session and response it back in the get metadata and webhook routes.
+The value of this field is not shown on the payment page.
 - `tokens` - An array of SPL tokens in which the customer could pay.
 By default, `SOL` and [`USDC`](https://explorer.solana.com/address/EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v) ([`USDC-DEV`](https://explorer.solana.com/address/Gh9ZwEmdLJ8DscKNTkTqPbNwLNNBjuSzaG9Vp2KGtKJr?cluster=devnet) on devnet) would be shown to the customer on the checkout page.
 Currently the following SPL tokens are supported on mainnet:

   - [`BONK`](https://explorer.solana.com/address/DezXAZ8z7PnrnRJjz3wXBoRgixCa6xjnB7YaB1pPB263)